.png)

 “There’s no doubt now.
 Being reborn hasn’t changed your personality a single bit,” the woman muttered under her breath, making him jolt, then she looked at someone over his shoulder.
 “You’re just in time.
 He was starting the big brother lecture and I had enough of those the first time around to last me several more lifetimes.”

 Confused by her odd words, he turned to see two women approaching them.
-The second one was a brunette, but that was all he could have told anyone if he’d been asked because his attention was solely focused on the most beautiful red head he’d ever seen.
-Petite with small features and the perfect amount of curve under the floor-length Grecian-style dress draping her lithe figure, she moved with a smooth grace that made her appear to float.
-Her pale skin stretched over high cheekbones and highlighted familiar pale gray eyes that stared back hungrily, making him feel the exact opposite of the possessive hunger Professor Harlow had aimed his way.
+The second one was a brunette who trailed a step behind the first, but that was all he could have told anyone if he’d been asked because his attention was solely focused on the most beautiful red head he’d ever seen.
+Head held high and gaze laser focused on his, she was petite with small features and the perfect amount of curve under the floor-length Grecian-style dress draping her lithe figure.
+She moved with a smooth grace that gave her a regal air.
+Her pale skin stretched over high cheekbones and highlighted familiar pale gray eyes that stared up at him with adoration.
 It was as if she not only knew him but had missed him desperately.

 The face Hades had shown him in his dreams flashed through his mind and the memory he’d always failed to grasp floated just close enough that his fingers could brush against it, revealing a brief glimpse of memory.
 “Agápi mou.”